 Why Your Copy Isn't Working — And Why AI Just Made It Catastrophically Worse

 Picture your prospect on a Tuesday morning.
-It's 6:47am.
-They haven't gotten out of bed yet.
-The alarm went off four minutes ago and they're doing the thing everyone does now — phone comes up before feet hit the floor.
+Before their feet hit the floor, the alarm went off four minutes ago and they're doing the thing everyone does now — phone comes up before getting out of bed.
 Email app opens on reflex.
 Not because they want to check email.
 Because the anxiety of not knowing what's waiting is slightly worse than the anxiety of finding out.

 147 unread messages.